backdrop-contrib/atomium/README.md

 <?php print render($breadcrumb); ?>
 ````

-The rendering process is at the very end of the Drupal's chain of preprocess,
+The rendering process is at the very end of the Backdrop's chain of preprocess,
 process and render functions.

 [Go to top](#table-of-content)